kent-map/kent/theatre/canterbury-theatre.md

 [Aphra Behn](/17c/17c-behn-biography/) (1640?-1689), (or Eaffrey Johnson), playwright and well-known author of Oroonoko, was born in Harbledown around 1640.
 During the 1660’s she wrote ‘The Forc’d Marriage’ for the Duke’s Company under Thomas Betterton, actor and manager.
 The Duke’s Company was one of two theatre companies (the other, King’s) chartered by Charles I and allowed to perform complete dramas.
 Over the years, Behn staged nineteen plays and most likely contributed to more.
 ‘The Amorous Prince’ was staged in 1671 and ‘The Young King’ in 1679, both tragicomedies of sex and power struggles, where Behn excelled.

 The Licensing Act of 1737, or ‘Gagging Act’ as it was popularly known, affected theatre in Britain considerably.
 Production of plays was restricted to two theatres in London – Covent Garden and Drury Lane.
 Scripts were censored by the Lord Chamberlain and his examiners, the Master of Revels, until 1843 when it was lifted.
-To avoid falling foul of this law, especially rural theatres would intersperse scenes with a variety of melodrama, burlesque, song and dance.
-After the gagging act was lifted, Music Hall became equally, if not more popular than theatre.
+To avoid falling foul of this law, rural theatres would intersperse scenes with a variety of melodrama, burlesque, song and dance.
+On 17 August 1739, the comedy 'The Tender Husband; Or Accomplished Fools' was performed at The Theatre, Canterbury with entertainments of singing and dancing.[^ref] After the gagging act was lifted, Music Hall became equally, if not more popular than theatre.
 Starting in the back rooms of pubs, it grew into a ‘working’ peoples entertainment.

 In April 1780, ‘The Oaks or The Beauties of Canterbury’, written by Canterbury pastry cook and mantua maker, [Elizabeth Burgess](/18c/18c-burgess-biography/) was performed at Canterbury’s Theatre, a rickety wooden building over the Buttermarket outside Christchurch Gate.
 It was printed at her own expense and survives in full.
 The Prologues were spoken by Mr Miell and the Epilogue by Mrs Dawes.
 The Buttermarket theatre was also used by [Sarah Baker](/18c/18c-baker-biography/) who opened her own theatre in Canterbury in in 1789.